jcwillox/hass-auto-backup/info.md

-While Home Assistant does provide built-in services for creating backups, these are not documented and do not provide a way to automatically remove them, this custom component aims to fix that.
+While Home Assistant does provide built-in services for creating backups, these are not particularly user friendly and do not provide a way to automatically remove them, this custom component aims to fix that.

-**Note: Requires [Hass.io](https://www.home-assistant.io/hassio) to Create Snapshots.**
+**Note: Requires the Home Assistant [Supervisor](https://www.home-assistant.io/installation) to Create Backups.**

 ## Features
 * `keep_days` parameter to automatically remove backups.
 * `keep_days` can be set individually for each service call.
-* Provides Documented Backup Services (Partial, Full snapshots).
+* Provides Documented Backup Services (Partial, Full backups).
 * Support for Generational Backup Schemes.
 * Download backups to a specified directory after completion (for example a usb drive).
 * Allows use of addon names instead of slugs.